shivamrai83/Node_Assessment/README.md

 # Node_Assessment

 ## Controllers
-All controllers are present in Controller Folder 1.blogAuth
+All controllers are present in Controller Folder.
+1.blogAuth.
   In this all the authentication is present when the user singup  post/auth/singup the token generation takes place and same token generation takes place when the user try to log in by post/auth/login.

-2. blogController
+2. blogController .
     In this controller all the request are send from the user end after getting authorised, mainly here we are dealing with the blog content like add, delete, update, view blogs.

- 3.bookmarkController
+ 3.bookmarkController.
-    In this all the blogs got added in the bookmark db when the user select the particular blog for view
+    In this all the blogs got added in the bookmark db when the user select the particular blog for view.

  ## Database
  all the database connectivity takes place at db.js file and we have three models.